Sulphur Bath in Tbilisi: What Is It Really Like?

 Bathing in the thermal waters is a quintessential Georgian experience, and I really wanted to give it a go (Chris not so much, but he came along anyway).
 From the outside, it seems a bit dodgy, maybe because it’s underground and hidden?
 A little nervous as to what was in store, we booked ourselves in and just went with the flow… and I can report that it is not dodgy.
 It is however, also not a luxurious spa-type experience.
 It was brutal from the start to the end of the hour, but I would do it all over again if I were to get the chance!

-History of the Baths
+History of Sulphur Baths in Tbilisi

 Legend says that King Vakhtang Gorgasali founded the city of Tbilisi when discovering the natural thermal springs of this area, Tbilisi literally meaning ‘warm place’.